Irregular triads in 3-uniform hypergraphs: Statements of results

 \begin{definition}[$\GS_{p}(n)$] We define $\GS_{p}(n)$ to be the $3$-graph

 \end{definition}

 We prove that these examples also require non-binary $\disc_{2,3}$-error.

-\begin{theorem} If a hereditary $3$-graph property $\calH$ has $\GS_p(n)\subseteq Trip(\calH)$ for every $n$, then $\calH$ requires non-binary $\disc_{2,3}$-error. \end{theorem}
+\begin{theorem} If a hereditary $3$-graph property $\calH$ has $\GS_p(n)\subseteq \trip(\calH)$ for every $n$, then $\calH$ requires non-binary $\disc_{2,3}$-error. \end{theorem}

-The authors show in \cite{Terry.2021a} that $\GS_3(n)$ does not have $4$-$\HOP_2$, and thus, $\NHOP_2$ cannot characterize the properties which admit binary $\disc_{2,3}$-error.
-Instead, it seems that Theorems \ref{thm:ternarytriads} and \ref{thm:ternarytriads1} are distinct instantiations of another, more general combinatorial definition.
+The authors show in \cite[Appendix A.3]{Terry.2021a} that $\GS_3(n)$ does not have $4$-$\HOP_2$, and thus, $\NHOP_2$ cannot characterize the properties which admit binary $\disc_{2,3}$-error.
+Instead, it seems that the hypotheses of Theorems \ref{thm:ternarytriads} and \ref{thm:ternarytriads1} should be distinct instantiations of another, more general tameness condition (see Conjecture \ref{conj:x}).